 TLR5 and TNF-alpha Team Up to Destroy Joints

 Researchers have also found a link between TLR5 and TNF-alpha pathways.
 Rheumatoid arthritis patients may be familiar with the term TNF-alpha, considering that anti-TNF drugs are among the most common biologic drugs on the market to treat RA.
+Anti-TNF drugs target an inflammation-causing substance in the body called TNF, or tumor necrosis factor.

 The new study shows that when the joint fluid of an RA patient contains this activated TLR5, it in turn also increases levels of TNF-alpha.
 The reverse is also true, so the anti-TNF drugs that many RA patients take may reduce TLR5, as well.